 I registered for a pack of three burp cloths; turns out, that was enough for one day!
 Unless you want to be doing laundry all day every day, stock up on burp cloths.
 The more, the merrier!

 These clippers are amazing!
 All Frieda Baby products were designed by a mom, so you know they’re mom and baby approved.
-I’ve never accidentally cut E using these clippers.
+I’ve never accidentally cut my baby using these clippers.

 Breastfeeding support pillow

 If you’re planning to breastfeed you can’t live without a breastfeeding pillow!
 It absolutely saves your arms and back in those first several months.

 I also used my pillow for E to practice tummy time and she seemed to really like that as opposed to just lying flat on the floor.
 I love baby products that work double time!

 Another amazing product by Frieda Baby.
 The hospital will give you a nasal bulb when you leave the hospital, but trust me when I say nothing works as well as the Nose Frieda

 Check with your insurance company before you purchase a breast pump because they might cover it.
 If you want to get a free breast pump through insurance these are great tips to follow.

 I received this pump as a gift and it’s worked so well.
 I nursed Emma exclusively for 9 months and worked part-time, so this was an absolute lifesaver.

 Mom tip: Even if you aren’t working, it’s a good idea to get a breast pump if you’re planning to breastfeed.
 You never know when you’ll be away for baby and you’ll likely want to pump in the morning or at night to build up a supply.